On-campus & Work-Study Jobs

-- Talk with Anita Yoder or Kim Lucas in the Career Services Office in the Administration Building (AD 14).
+- Talk with Anita Yoder in the Career Services Office in the Administration Building (AD 14).

 Most departments give preference to hiring 1) students who received federal Work-Study eligibility awards as part of their financial aid package, or 2) international students who are required to only work on campus.
 To confirm your Work-Study eligibility, check your Financial Aid award letter or contact the Financial Aid office.

 If you are not eligible for Work-Study funds, it’s possible you will not find an on-campus job.
 You may want to pursue off-campus or entrepreneurial positions.